OscTec/3CB109-advancedWeb/README.md

 8 Columns:
 EntryID, Player ID, Map Name, Game mode, Kills, Deaths, Assists, Accuracy int AUTO_INCREMENT, varchar, varchar, varchar, varchar, varchar, varchar, varchar

-Install instructions
-The server requires 3 libraries to run:

-request which enables the server to do API calls
-Pip install requests

 API Calls and what they do: